aroraayush/invoicer/README.md

 **Datatable** - `https://datatables.net/`

-**Apache 2** - To run front-end

-# Timeline

-10/16 Milestone #1:

-- Basic user login/registration flow

-- Storing new Product, view existing ones

-- Storing new Customer, view existing ones

-11/25 Milestone #2

-- PDF invoice generation against a client/ View existing invoices

-- Optional Features if time remaining

 > Running the API

-To run the API, Goto api folder, open terminal and type `npm start`
+To run the API, Goto api folder, open terminal in directory and type `npm run start`

-###### Security
-> SQL Injection - `SQL queries are escaped`
+> Running the APP

+To run the APP, Goto app folder, open terminal in directory and type `npm run start`